boylesoftware/x2node-ws-resources/README.md

 ```

 The above removes the `DELETE()` method and replaces it with a Boolean `false` property on the handler thus telling the framework that the handler does not support HTTP `DELETE` method.

+The extension provided to the `individualResource()` can also define `getRecordId(call)` method.
+The method is used to get the id of the addressed record.
+The default implementation, used when the method is not overridden in the handler extension, extracts the id from the last positional URI parameter.
+Note, that the id value returned by the method must have the type matching the record type's id field.

 ### Handler Transaction Hooks